 Another project from WaveDROM is VCDRom which is a VCD (Value Change Dump) viewer in the browser.
 It only supports viewing with no high level features but its great at what its for.

 Interesting latex library that could be powerful.
-A compiler exists for it from VCD just like one exists to WaveDrom.
+A compiler exists for it from VCD just like one exists to WaveDROM.
 Worth checking out if you have a background with latex or are already using it in a give system.

 I haven’t tried this but it exists and looks promising.